Your Ultimate Guide to: The Forums 2021

 Accessing the forums is and will always be free.
 They will be open until next year’s conference, at which point the boards will be archived and new ones created.

-To post to the WriteOnCon forums, you will need to register for an account.
+To post to the WriteOnCon forums, you will need to register for a forums account.
 This account will be yours for this and all future years of WriteOnCon.
 On the far right side of the navigation bar, click on “Register” and follow the prompts.
 All fields must be filled in.

 Once you have registered and activated your account, you will be automatically logged in.